felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Just as a flag with a red cross can be affixed to and removed from supplies, personnel, buildings, or vehicles, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily *removable*.
 Additionally, agents must be able to *verify the presence* of digital emblems.
 With physical emblems, unprotected assets will simply not show the flag of the red cross.
-Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to decide when no emblem was shown to them.
+Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to determine when no emblem was shown to them.

 ## Use-Case Scenarios